igefadele/raven-trade/README.md

 ## Need Help?

-With a decade of experience building solution-focused digital products (Software, Mobile Apps, Web Apps, Desktop Apps, etc.), my experience and skillset will be priceless for the success of your institution's prjects.
+With a decade of experience building solution-focused digital products (Software, Mobile Apps, Web Apps, Desktop Apps, etc.), my experience and skillset will be priceless for the success of your organisation's projects/products.

 ### How I can contribute:
-- Provide your team with highly useful technical guidelines, best practices and many more for a productive product development experience.
+- Provide your team with highly useful technical guidelines, industry best practices and many more for a productive product development experience.
 - With experience across both technical and business corridors, I could provide your team and organisation with insights, guidance, etc. which will help you achieve your business bottomline quicker and cleaner.

 ### Main Tech Stack